Protect your pet with proper wellness care.

 This is exactly why we created Cobequid Care Packages (CCP’s).

-We worked closely with Idexx, an outside laboratory, to form this send away
+We worked closely with Idexx, an outside laboratory, to form this send away package of diagnostics.

 Available to both cats and dogs, we offer an adult package as well as a senior.